EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/organising_software_project.md

   your_tasks: [how_to_make_a_good_readme, version_control, licensing_software, releasing_code, software_documentation]
 ---

-## Why does it matter how we organise our software project's directory?
+## Why does it matter how you organise your software project's directory?

 ### Description